vincehsanchez/GroupFiveProject1/README.md

 3. Does the analysis have statistical significance?

 ## Datasets Used:
-- Bureau of Labor Statistics
+- Bureau of Labor Statistics (BLS)

-- CDC
+  Unemployment datasets from 2014 to 2021

+- Centers for Disease Control and Prevention (CDC)

+  Heart disease mortality rates from 2014 to 2021

 ## Breakdown of Tasks:
-Identify the data that will be used with the timeframe.
+- Identify the data that will be used with the timeframe.
-Analyze the data to find trends or lack thereof.
+- Analyze the data to find trends or lack thereof.
-Create charts to present the findings.
+- Create charts to present the findings.
-Implications of findings, what do they mean?
+- Implications of findings, what do they mean?
-Identify the shortcomings of the analysis or data used.
+- Identify the shortcomings of the analysis or data used.

 ##